Barracuda: As food

 Barracudas are popular both as food and game fish.
 They are most often eaten as fillets or steaks.
-Larger species, such as the great barracuda, have been implicated in cases of ciguatera food poisoning.
+Larger species, such as the great barracuda, have been implicated in cases of ciguatera fish poisoning.
 Those who have been diagnosed with this type of food poisoning display symptoms of gastrointestinal discomfort, limb weakness, and an inability to differentiate hot from cold effectively.

 West Africans smoke them for use in soups and sauces.
 Smoking protects the soft flesh from disintegrating in the broth and gives it a smoky flavour.